coodymb/markusbloom.com/content/docs/Resources/knowledgeSkillsGuides.md

 weight: 1
 ---

-# Necessary Knowledge, Skills, and Guides
+# Necessary knowledge, skills, and guides

 can all be found at https://flowatoms.com.
 Over here, I'll tell stories (e.g. [how to build Flow Atoms](/docs/stories/flowatoms/)), not repeat the same guides others have already written.